-As annoyed as I was to have spent all that money to not become a developer, the experience did help me.
+As annoyed as I was to have spent all that money only to not become a developer, the experience did help me.
 I was able to parlay the experience into getting a job as a technical writer for a company that knew of me through my group’s winning presentation at code school.

-This place was a messy startup, “total shit show,” is the way most of us who worked there described it.
+That place was a messy startup, a “total shit show,” is the way most of us who worked there described it.
 The company began sinking into more and more of a mess and showed signs of going under.
-I had nothing to lose so put together a proposal asking to work from home.
+I had nothing to lose so I put together a proposal asking to work from home.
 Just as it was on the verge of getting approved, the parent company stepped in and changed a lot of the rules — one of them being, no more working from home.

 Hitting what I thought was rock bottom

 I quit on a Wednesday, packed up my stuff and drove 18 hours back to Ohio.
 Yep, that’s how bad things had officially gotten.
-I moved back in with my parents which felt like the ultimate failure.
-The majority of my siblings had either stayed with my parents awhile before moving out or needed to move back in at some point to “save up and get back on their feet.”
-I had never needed to and vowed not to, so this was a major blow to the “dream life” I was trying to build.
+I left the beach and moved back to Ohio for a bit — a major blow to the “dream life” I was trying to build.

-I decided there was only one way out of this hell, and that was to do what everyone had told me was impossible — make the jump to remote work directly.
-If I was ever going to live the life I dreamed of, remote was crucial so I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
+I decided there was only one way to get where I wanted to go — and that was to do what everyone had told me was impossible — to make the jump to remote work directly.
+If I was ever going to live the life I dreamed of, remote work was crucial so I spent my days scanning the internet, looking on remote job boards, and spending hours on detailed applications — often just to get a rejection a few days later.
 It was soul-crushing, depressing, and every day was a seesaw between, “I can do this,” and, “I should just give up now.”